-The ‘Goldilocks’ depth range for a marquise is 58%-63%, wherein you will be able to avoid a very pronounced bow tie while retaining the integrity of the stone.
+Stick with the Ideal Proportions above to avoid a very pronounced bow tie.
 It should be noted again though, that in most cases the bow tie is merely diminished not eliminated completely.
 It’s the nature of the beast, unfortunately.
-Our recommendation for table width percentage is 53%-63%.

 Finally, on the Goldilocks front, I want to discuss girdles.
 Not the women’s boned undergarments that are designed to make you look fabulous while at the exact same time making you feel utterly miserable.

 I’m talking about diamond girdles; the thin ‘belt’ that separates the crown (the top) from the pavilion (the underneath).
 We have a serious Goldilocks situation going on here with girdle thickness.
 A girdle that is too thick for example, will mean a lot of wasted space inside the stone (as well as a lackluster finish).

 A girdle that is too thin on a marquise however, is even more dangerous.
 This is because the tips of the marquise diamond are extremely fragile (just like the princess cut), and with a weak girdle this can spell disaster for your precious stone, leaving it open to breaking and chipping.
 Your Goldilocks girdle thickness is as follows: you want a range of ‘thin’ to ‘thick’ only.